Permissions for Searches

 -

-The following address permission determines your ability to search for all addresses:
+The following address permission determines your ability to search all addresses:

-Address List in Search – Without this permission, you can only access your own address records
+Address List in Search – Without this, you can only see your own address records

-If you do not see Email and Export buttons on your search and saved search results page, you may require a higher level of the Perform Search permission.
-This also applies if you experience difficulties running, exporting, or emailing searches, or creating, running, exporting, emailing, or viewing the log for saved searches.
-Contact your administrator to determine whether your assigned role, permissions, and search access require changes.
+If you don't see the Email and Export buttons on your search and saved search results page, you may need a higher level of the Perform Search permission.
+This also applies if you have trouble running, exporting, or emailing searches, or creating, running, exporting, emailing, or viewing the log for saved searches.
+Contact your administrator to see if your assigned role, permissions, and search access require changes.
 For information about role permissions, see NetSuite Permissions Overview.

-Another level of access control applies to saved searches created by other users.
-You can access a saved search created by another user if the search is public, or if you have been defined as an audience member, either by name or based on your assigned role, department, subsidiary, or group.
+There's another level of access for saved searches created by other users.
+You can access a saved search created by another user if the search is public, or if you're listed as an audience member by name, role, department, subsidiary, or group.

-When you create or customize roles that require the capability to search for employees you need to make sure the Perform Search, Employees, and Employee Search permissions are included for the role.
+When you create or customize roles that need to search for employees, ensure that they have the Perform Search, Employees, and Employee Search permissions.

-Custom fields have an additional level of field-level security that applies to the use of custom fields in searches.
-Security for a custom field in searches can be defined as a Search/Reporting access level, on the custom field record.
-Access can be defined generally, and by role, department, or if you are using NetSuite OneWorld, subsidiary.
-Available access levels include Edit (can view and change the field), Run (can view the field in search and report results but cannot change it), and None (cannot view or change the field).
+Custom fields have additional field-level security for searches.
+You can set Search/Reporting access level on the custom field record.
+Access can be defined generally, or by role, department, or (in NetSuite OneWorld) subsidiary.
+The access levels are Edit (view and change the field), Run (view the field only), and None (no access).
 For more information, see Restricting Access to Custom Fields.